Klingebeil/Critical-AI-Reading-List/README.md

   A Wired article, which bundles most of the criticism and known limits in a well written post.

   > We've been promised a revolution in how and why nearly everything happens.
 But the limits of modern artificial intelligence are closer than we think.

+## Better reporting
+**[Troubling Trends in Machine Learning Scholarship](http://approximatelycorrect.com/2018/07/10/troubling-trends-in-machine-learning-scholarship/)**.
+Zachary C. Lipton & Jacob Steinhardt.
+Approximately Correct.

+  Litpon and Steinhardt examined rhetorical and narrative patterns in machine learning papers, published by scientists.
+While  all are fairly harmless, they nethertheless can irritate a casual reader and lead to a missrepresentation in articles.

+> Flawed scholarship threatens to mislead the public and stymie future research by compromising ML’s intellectual foundations.
+Indeed, many of these problems have recurred cyclically throughout the history of artificial intelligence and, more broadly, in scientific research. [...]
+By promoting clear scientific thinking and communication, we can sustain the trust and investment currently enjoyed by our community.

 ## AI & Jobs